 Dozens of Greek painted vases and hand-minted coins introduce your students to everything from mythology to daily life in ancient Greece.

-Birthplace of the Maya and Aztec civilizations, Mesoamerica has a rich cultural tradition.
+Birthplace of the Maya and Aztec civilizations, Mexico & Central America have rich cultural traditions.
 Discover artifacts from an ancient ballgame, and stand in awe under the large stone stela monuments.

 - Mesopotamia: Opens April 2018